deepakswami07/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

   How to meet all the requirements and yet make the design look good.
 How exactly does div work?
 Most of the resources that were provided were fairly good, but I had to look for other resources to explain positioning.

 * What concepts are you having trouble with, or did you just figure something out?
 If so, what?
-  I did have troulbe with div is the beginning, sometimes it would get push down to the next line.
+  I had trouble with div is the beginning, sometimes it would get push down to the next line.
 Reading about floats did help out.
 I more or less get it.
-I will defintely do some reading and will need to do more practice sites, till I am more comfortable with the concept of positioning.
+I will defintely do some reading and will need to do more practice exercises, and continue to work on it till I am comfortable with the concept of positioning.

 * Did you learn any new skills or tricks?
   Yes, I did learn to scroll text that was overflowing.